ChrisW-priv/PersonalVault/zettelkasten/RAPTOR TILE document split.md

 - Max tokens that we can embed (max chunk and summary size).
 - Max tokens that we can use for the document summary.
-- Max iteration stages of the summary creation. default is 2
+- Max iteration stages of the summary creation. default is not given (do full summary)
 - Max chunk size - default is 1/3 of LLM context window.
 But can be smaller.
 - Max summary size - default is the min between max embed token and 1/3 of LLM context, but can be set to smaller.